seven5/seven5/for_the_impatient.md

 #### Screenshot of running app

-The screenshot below shows running GET on the collection, `/italiancity/` in the URL space.
+The screenshot below shows the output of `http://localhost:3003/static/italy.html`.
+Under the covers, this is running GET on the collection resource, `/italiancity/` in the URL space, then formatting the JSON result into HTML.

 ![Italy Application Screengrab](/seven5/images/italy-snap.png)